Who has all 5 stars on the Walk of Fame?

 A: Among the esteemed few who hold five stars on the Walk of Fame are legendary figures such as Frank Sinatra, Gene Autry, and Bob Hope.
 These individuals have left an indelible mark on the world of entertainment and continue to inspire generations.

 A: Yes, there are a few living recipients who have been honored with five stars on the Walk of Fame.
 Notable examples include Steven Spielberg, Barbra Streisand, and Angela Lansbury.
-These individuals continue to shape the entertainment industry and leave an enduring legacy.
+These individuals continue to make significant contributions to the entertainment world.